Darkroom Printing

 Each photographic collaboration is created with artist and technician Katrina Stamatopoulos.

-Working across both colour and black & white darkrooms, Katrina works closely with artists and photographers to produce photographic prints at their unexpected potential.
-With a deep respect for the photographic process and a sensitivity towards materials, Katrina approaches every project uniquely, depending on the ideas culminated in the imagery and the potential of the photographic film provided.
+Working across both colour and black & white darkrooms, Katrina works closely with artists and photographers to produce photographic prints to their unexpected potential.
+With a deep respect for the photographic process and a sensitivity towards materials, Katrina approaches every project uniquely, depending on the ideas culminated in the imagery and intentions of the work.

-Depending on whether you are searching for accuracy with results, or more of a collaborative approach to making an installation, Katrina has a broad range of experience to assist you in developing your photographic work.
+Depending on whether you are searching for accuracy with results, or more of a collaborative approach to making new imagery through the printing process, Katrina has a broad range of experience to assist you in developing your work.

-Katrina works with a variety of professionals and darkrooms in London to bridge and connect expertise.
+Katrina works with a variety of professionals and darkrooms across London to bridge expertise and connect ideas.
 Get in touch to discuss a project.

 Documentation of preliminary testing for Izabela Pluta’s Like folds in water (Caustic network) 2024, developed in collaboration with Katrina Stamatopoulos.
 It involved using c-type image processing and large format black and white sheet film image solarisation.